rohan-chandr/YahooMusic-Recommendation-System/README.md

 * testTrack_hierarchy.txt -- UserID|TrackID|Album|Artist|Genre1|Genre2|…
 * Each user has 6 tracks that are assigned in the dataset; which have to be recommended/ not recommended to that user.

+## Business Impact
+Help companies increase revenue by increasing customer engagement and satisfaction by recommending them tracks they would love.

 ## Usage

 ### Download the Repository